 return on investment

 The campaign was written and spoken about in over 100 local newspapers, websites and radio stations.
-From there the international media picked up on it and spread it all over the world.
-We received over 2million dollars’ worth of free media for a campaign that only cost $302.
-Which means our return on investment covered our total cost 6,000 times over.
+From there, the international media picked up on it and spread it all over the world.
+We received over 2 million Dollars’ worth of free media for a campaign that only cost $302.
+This means our return on investment covered our total cost 6,000 times over.